ramseydsilva/jstree-columns/README.md

     </div>
 ```

-Next make sure you load the data for your mainTree specifying data attributes for additional columns.
-Also instantiate trees for your additional columns seperately and include them in your columns settings for your main tree.
+Include jstree.columns.js in your javascript stack.
+Instantiate trees for your additional columns seperately and include them in your columns settings for your main tree.
+Ensure that you lspecify data attributes for additional columns in the JSON for each node in your main tree.
 Your javascript will look something like this:

 ```
     var column1Tree = $('.column1Tree').jstree({